Validate Your Markdown Files

 }

-in Markdown file, it will give a warning.
+Then when anyone write <H1> or <H2> in Markdown file, it will give a warning.

 You can use the following proprties to configure the HTML tag rule:

-defines the behavior when the HTML tag is met, required.
+behaviordefines the behavior when the HTML tag is met, required.
 Its value can be following:- None: Do nothing.

 - Warning: Log a warning.